Last updated on January 15, 2025

 Purchasing a co-op in New York City will be unlike the purchase of any other type of real estate.
 This is because you are not really “purchasing” a small unit of the property but instead requesting to be part of a cooperative group of individuals who own and manage the entire building and its amenities.

 Consequently, the co-op board will be particularly interested in how each individual will fit with their ownership efforts and whether they are a financially viable candidate.
-The board may require an in-person or video interview before you can go forward with a co-op purchase, and you should be prepared for the questions they may ask to ensure a positive outcome.
-At Sishodia PLLC, our team of experienced Manhattan co-op real estate attorneys may be able to help you prepare for board interviews and get your best chance of success.
+The board may require an in-person or video interview before you can go forward with a co-op purchase, and you should be prepared for the questions they may ask to achieve a positive outcome.
+At Sishodia PLLC, our team of experienced Manhattan co-op real estate attorneys can help you prepare for board interviews and improve your chances of success.
 Call us today at (833) 616-4646 to schedule a consultation.

 By the Time You Are Interviewed, You Are Already Conditionally Approved